gcormier/megadesk/DIY.md

 ## Operation
 * Use up/down buttons as per factory module (long press/hold)
-* To store in a memory slot, push the up button a certain number of times, but long-hold the last press until you hear some beeps corresponding to the memory position that has been saved.
+* To store in a memory slot, push the up/down button a certain number of times, but long-hold the last press until you hear some beeps corresponding to the memory position that has been saved.
-* To recall a saved position N, push the up button N times.
+* To recall a saved position N, push the up/down button N times.
+Where N >= 2.
+* Up and down buttons have separate memory settings

 ## pio